Dishwasher Drain Clogged? How to Unclog It (2026)

 What if my dishwasher drain is clogged and I just cleaned the filter?

-If cleaning the filter did not fix it, check the garbage disposal and drain hose next.
+If cleaning the filter didn’t fix it, check the garbage disposal and drain hose next.
 The most common second-step cause is a full or blocked garbage disposal chamber.
 Run the disposal for 30 seconds with the hot water running.
-If that does not clear it, inspect the drain hose for kinks behind the dishwasher, then check the air gap on the sink counter.
+If that doesn’t clear it, inspect the drain hose for kinks behind the dishwasher, then check the air gap on the sink counter.
 For detailed next steps, see why dishwashers stop draining even without a visible blockage.